usagiryu/RSS3-Wiki/src/protocol/RIPs/RIP-2.md

 ## Motivation

-The RSS3 protocol does not restrict which name services can be used, which creates uncertainty in implementation and use.
+The RSS3 protocol does not restrict what name services can be used, which creates uncertainty in implementation and use.

 ## Dependencies